-When a cat is who no longer producing the enzyme lactase is given milk, instead of it being broken down into glucose and galactose and absorbed into the bloodstream, it passes through the small intestine into the colon where bacteria ferment it, producing acids and gas.
-It is this fermentation process which leads to the typical symptoms of lactose intolerance which include:
+When a cat is no longer producing the enzyme lactase is given milk, instead of it being broken down into glucose and galactose and absorbed into the bloodstream, it passes through the small intestine into the colon where bacteria ferment it, producing acids and gas.
+It is this fermentation process that leads to the typical symptoms of lactose intolerance which include:

 This inability to break down lactose is known as lactose intolerance or lactose maldigestion.

 Is lactose intolerance the same as milk allergy?

 Image 1954, Nat Farbman/LIFE Magazine

 No, an allergy involves the immune system responding to one or more proteins in milk, however, there is no immune response with lactose intolerance.
 I have seen it said that lactose intolerance is a digestive disorder, I don’t think this is correct, it is not a disorder, that would assume that something isn’t functioning as it should.
 It is completely normal for mammals (including cats) to become lactose intolerant once they wean.

 Almost all cats are lactose intolerant, however, the amount of lactose that can be tolerated will vary from cat to cat.
 Some cats will continue to produce lactase but at lower levels (lactase persistence).
 Therefore cats who do still produce lactase may be able to tolerate small amounts of milk even into adulthood.

 How do I know if my cat is lactose intolerant?